LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 .. note::
-	The MapInfo version of the form has an additional button after the `Search Reference` field (:numref:`figSearchRefButtonMapInfo`).
-This must be clicked to check if the search reference exists in the linked Access database and display the site name in the Site Name box.
+	The MapInfo version of the form has an additional button ``Find`` after the `Search Reference` field (:numref:`figSearchRefButtonMapInfo`).
+This button must be clicked to check if the search reference exists in the linked Access database and display the site name in the `Site Name` box.

 .. raw:: latex